 Instructions

-1. Sauté the aromatics.
-Heat olive oil in a large pot over medium heat.
-Add onion and cook until soft, about 5 minutes.
+- Sauté aromatics.
+Heat oil in a large pot over medium heat.
+Sauté onion until soft, about 5 minutes.
 Add garlic, smoked paprika, cumin, and oregano.
-Cook for 1 minute, stirring constantly, until wonderfully fragrant.
+Cook 1 minute until fragrant.

-2. Build the broth.
-Pour in diced tomatoes and fish stock.
-Bring to a boil, then reduce heat and simmer for 15 minutes to allow the flavors to develop and meld together.
+- Build the broth.
+Add diced tomatoes and fish stock.
+Bring to a boil, then reduce heat and simmer for 15 minutes to develop flavors.

-3. Add corn and jalapeño.
+- Add corn and jalapeño.
 Add corn kernels and jalapeño slices.
-Cook for 5 minutes until the corn is tender.
+Cook for 5 minutes.

-4. Cook the seafood.
-Add the seafood marinara mix.
-Cook for 5-7 minutes until all seafood is just cooked through - prawns should be pink, mussels opened (discard any that don't open), and fish opaque.
+- Cook the seafood.
+Add seafood mix and cook for 5-7 minutes until prawns are pink, mussels have opened, and fish is opaque.

-5. Finish and serve.
-Remove from heat and stir in fresh lime juice.
-Season with salt and pepper to taste.
-Ladle into deep bowls and top generously with fresh cilantro.
+- Finish and serve.
+Remove from heat, stir in lime juice, season with salt and pepper.
+Ladle into bowls and garnish generously with fresh cilantro.

 Recipe Notes